rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 main.A{i:2, b:[]uint8{0xa}}
 `

-As you can see we passed struct to method as copy but mehod was able to modify orginal object pointer by reference inside struct (`[]byte` slice in this example)
+As you can see we passed struct to method as copy but method was able to modify original object pointer by reference inside struct (`[]byte` slice in this example)

 # Struct pointer as receiver
-Functions recivers can be also struct pointes.
+Functions receivers can be also struct pointes.
 Remember that struct of given type and pointer to that struct are two different things in Go.
 As you may guess by passing pointer to struct as receiver type we give our method ability to modify